djsime1/awesome-flipperzero/FAQ.md

 ### What does it mean when some but not all sectors could be read on a Mifare Classic?
 The data on Mifare Classic cards is split up into sectors, and each sector is protected by two keys.
 The read wasn't successful, but it didn't fail either.
 Some of the card's data was read and saved, but not all.
-Even if not all sectors were read, it's still worth trying to use the partial save.
+Even if not all sectors were read, there's a slim chance a partial save will work with emulation.

 ### Why isn't Mifare Classic emulation working?
 There are a number of reasons, some of which can be fixed while others can't.
 The first thing you should check is that all sectors were read from the card.
 If not, look at the questions above.